Get all the latest data for Copenhagen

 Are home prices above the long-term average in Copenhagen as of 2026?

-As of early 2026, Copenhagen home prices sit clearly above their long-term average, with the BIS real residential property price series for Denmark showing current levels elevated relative to multi-decade trends.
+As of early 2026, Copenhagen home prices sit well above the long-term average, with Denmark's national real residential property price index at elevated levels relative to the multi-decade trend tracked by the Bank for International Settlements.

 What local changes could move prices in Copenhagen as of 2026?